uqam-fob/cdist/docs/src/man1/cdist.rst

     directory to save cdist output in

+.. option:: -r REMOTE_OUT_PATH, --remote-out-dir REMOTE_OUT_PATH

+    Directory to save cdist output in on the target host

 .. option:: --remote-copy REMOTE_COPY

     Command to use for remote copy (should behave like scp)